PrairieLearn/PrairieLearn/docs/course-best-practices.md

 engineering practices applied to PrairieLearn, along with tips specific to working with certain features specific to PrairieLearn.

+This can be viewed as a more advanced version of the [course documentation page](course.md), as working knowledge of the structure of courses is necessary for understanding this documentation.

 ## Motivation

 As described in the [course documentation page](course.md), a course is stored